microsoft/mssql-docker/developer-resources/tedious/README.md

     **Note:** If you are running SQL Server in a Docker container as well, you can obtain the container's IP address using `docker inspect <containerID>`.

 After passing the above environment variables Within the container, you can run the following commands:
-- `php connect.php`: Execute the code sample to connect to SQL Server.
-The `connect.php` file will already have the database parameters.
+- `node connect.js`: Execute the code sample to connect to SQL Server.
+The `connect.js` file will already have the database parameters.
 - `sqlcmd -S $DB_HOST -U $DB_USERNAME -P $DB_PASSWORD`: This will run the command-line client for SQL Server where you can execute T-SQL statements against it.

 # User Feedback